prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   timestamp to indicate no intention/possibility of restocking, while a time of zero is used to indicate "unknown".

-  Limitations: you cannot remove a ``location`` from a product that used to have a location.

   **Request:**

   The request must be a `ProductPatchDetail`.